ronaldkan/geekout-serverless/README.md

 ## Getting started with serverless
 1. serverless create --template aws-nodejs --path geekout-serverless
 2. Copy the donations folder and serverless.yml into your newly created folder
+3. Change the service name placeholder in serverless.yml to your name
-3. serverless deploy
+4. serverless deploy

 (if using Windows and running PS scripts for the first time, open Powershell with (Run as Admin) - enter command `Set-ExecutionPolicy Unrestricted`)

 ## Testing
-* serverless invoke -f hello
+* serverless invoke -f list
 * curl

 ## Github Actions